Project Eligibility Criteria

 Nature Conservation and Restoration

-In particular, projects contribute to the development of the Nature Recovery Network ambition and can demonstrate application of the Lawton Principles of:
+Projects which aim to contribute to Government ambitions for nature recovery.
+In particular, projects contributing to the development of the Nature Recovery Network ambition and demonstrating application of the Lawton Principles of:

 • Bigger (e.g. expansion of existing sites)